Rapid Learning

 The Rapid Learning provides formal kayak instruction, including all the equipment, and is designed for beginning and novice kayakers with the goal of teaching you how to safely and comfortably paddle up to class III whitewater.
 Our instructors have years of experience teaching and are nationally certified.

-Start any time!
-This year-round program is available and begins with the Introduction to Kayaking Skills Class.
-Your first class is free!
 Learn the essential skills and safe paddling techniques in the calm waters of the lake or pool.
 If you wish to continue with us you purchase the annual instructional package as an individual or as a family.
 We encourage you to continue your instruction in the regularly offered classes which build upon previously learned skills and at a pace according to your comfort level.
 It takes time and practice to become a confident and safe paddler.
 Instruction is provided within a group setting emphasizing proper equipment and gear fit, skill-building, goal-setting, and safety.

 Equipment is provided, or paddlers may bring their own gear to practice using.
 Skills classes and the Rapid Learning Program are most appropriate for ages 8 and older.
 Minors must be accompanied by a parent or legal guardian.